ghoomfrog/silili/README.md

 ## Adjectives

-Adjectives (and "prepositions") in Saj Lil come after the word or phrase they modify.
+Adjectives in Saj Lil come after the word or phrase they modify, which can be modified in different ways depending on context.

 Nouns and adjectives are always interchangeable.

 ## Singular and Plural